openshift/enhancements/enhancements/two-nodes-openshift/2no.md

 ### Risks and Mitigations

 1. Risk: If etcd were to be made active on both peers during a network split, divergent datasets would be created
-   1. Mitigation: RHEL-HA requires fencing of a presumed dead peer before restarting etcd as a cluster of one
+   1. Mitigation: RHEL-HA requires fencing of a presumed dead peer before restarting etcd as a cluster-of-one
    1. Mitigation: Peers remain inert (unable to fence peers, or start cri-o, kubelet, or etcd) after rebooting until they can contact their peer

 1. Risk: Multiple entities (RHEL-HA, CEO) attempting to manage etcd membership would cause an internal split-brain